jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The North is invading.
 Frederick told the world lies about our society.
 We must defend our rights.

 The war is on.
+We will win.
+Obviously.

 The North builds rifles, cannons, ironclads, railroads, telegraph lines.
 Their workers make the designs, run the machines, send the orders down the wire.
-Farm boys and factory hands.
+Farm boys become soldiers and factory hands.

-So can we.
+We can fight better.
+We have God and justice on our side.
 We have cotton, metals, wood, powder.
 We have the brains.
 We have the hands.

 We print the manuals.
 Create loading drills.
 Make signal codes and telegraph keys.
 We hand them to our workers and our defenders.

-"To arms, boys."
+"To arms, boys"

 "Form up, men."

 "For hearth and home."

+"I can't read, ma'am."

+"I can't read, ma'am."

 "I can't read, ma'am."